stormearthandlava/stormearthandlava.github.io/guide/mythic_plus/mythic_plus.md

 **Level 4:**

 * [Bolstering](https://shadowlands.wowhead.com/affix=7/bolstering): Damage trash packs down as evenly as you can.
 Swap to priority damage rotation for any lethal mobs or if mob health within trash packs are uneven.
 * [Bursting](https://shadowlands.wowhead.com/affix=11/bursting): Support your party members and use your healing abilities to mitigate the [Bursting](https://shadowlands.wowhead.com/affix=11/bursting) debuff.
-Use {{ site.data.spell.astral_shift }} as needed if stacks are high.
+Use {{ site.data.talent.as }} as needed if stacks are high.
 * [Inspiring](https://shadowlands.wowhead.com/affix=122/inspiring): Crowd control mobs with [Inspiring Presence](https://shadowlands.wowhead.com/spell=343502/inspiring-presence) with {{ site.data.talent.hex }} as needed and when possible.
 * [Raging](https://shadowlands.wowhead.com/affix=6/raging): Be ready to use your kiting toolkit to support your tank when needed.
 Consider using {{ site.data.talent.capacitor_totem }} and {{ site.data.talent.stormkeeper }} to finish [Raging](https://shadowlands.wowhead.com/affix=6/raging) mobs more safely and quickly.
 * [Sanguine](https://shadowlands.wowhead.com/affix=8/sanguine): Damage trash packs down as evenly as you can to lessen time spent in Sanguine, but be sure to not slow or stun mobs dying unevenly.
 Use {{ site.data.talent.thunderstorm }} as needed to knock mobs out of [Sanguine](https://shadowlands.wowhead.com/affix=8/sanguine).